 This 110-acre protected wildlife habitat has a scenic spot on Juanita Bay, set amongst freshwater marshes and wetlands.
 This is a bird-lovers paradise, with over 200 types of birds, like waterfowl, pheasants and loons.
 The Eastside Audubon society does first Sunday interpretive walks here, or you can do your own self-guided tour by reading the interpretive signs.

 After walking downhill from the parking lot at Juanita Bay Park, the path splits into three different trails.
 The path to the right travels 0.5 miles along a paved causeway that runs parallel to the road on the eastern side of Juanita Bay, eventually crossing Forbes Creek.
 The other two paths travel 0.3 miles across boardwalks to viewing platforms over the southern end of Juanita Bay, and are known as the East Boardwalk Nature Trail or West Boardwalk Nature Trail.
 The East Boardwalk Nature Trail ends at overlook surrounded by duckweed and white pond lilies floating in Juanita Bay.

-The Juanita Bay Golf Course once operated here from 1932 to 1975, and was Kirkland’s only public golf course.
+The Juanita Bay Golf Course once operated here from 1932 to 1975, and was the only public golf course in Kirkland.
 It was a popular neighborhood hangout for kids and adults alike, even producing some champions.
 The wetlands gradually reclaimed the old 9–hole course, and returned it to its natural state.

 9. Waverly Beach Park

 Waverly Beach Park is the place to be on a summer’s day!
-It’s located on the western shore of Lake Washington, 1-mile north of Kirkland’s downtown.
+It’s located on the western shore of Lake Washington, 1-mile north of the Kirkland downtown.